 2017 BAH (Basic Allowance for Housing) RatesUpdated: March 17, 2021

-The 2017 Basic Allowance for Housing (BAH) rate has increased on average by 2.4% or approximately $41 per month, according to a Defense Department news release.
-The new BAH rates took effect on Jan.
-1, 2017 and service members will see their first increase on their Jan.
-15th pay.
+Basic Allowance for Housing (BAH) for 2017 increased by 2.4% on average or approximately $41 per month.
+New BAH rates take effect on Jan.
+1, 2017, and service members will see their first increase on their Jan.
+15 pay.

-While the BAH rates will be increasing for many service members this year, the BAH program also includes a plan to slow growth, which will eventually achieve a 5% out-of-pocket cost for living expenses.
+While the BAH rates will increase for many service members this year, the BAH program also includes a plan to slow growth, eventually achieving a 5% out-of-pocket cost for living expenses.
 For 2017, the rate will cover 97 percent of service members’ housing costs, a one percent drop from last year.
-BAH used to cover 99% of housing expenses but by 2019, service members will be paying 5% of their housing expenses out of pocket.
+BAH used to cover 99% of housing expenses, but by 2019, service members pay 5% of their housing expenses out-of-pocket.

-Not all locations will see this increase, as BAH is based on the duty station zip code, or school zip code in the case of veterans using the Post-9/11 GI Bill®, and thus corresponds with the cost of living of that zip code.
-For instance, cities with a very high cost of living such as New York City, Boston, and San Francisco have a very high BAH rate to help off-set those costs.
-Smaller cities such as Pensacola or Lejeune have a lower cost of living and therefore a lower BAH.
+Not all locations will see this increase.
+BAH varies by the duty station zip code or school zip code in the case of veterans using the Post-9/11 GI Bill® and corresponds with the cost of living of that zip code.
+For instance, cities with a very high cost of living, such as New York City, Boston, and San Francisco, have a higher BAH rate to help offset those costs.
+Smaller cities such as Pensacola or Lawton have a lower cost of living and BAH.

 FY2012 – FY2017 Basic Allowance for Housing (BAH) Comparison